steqeq/0000/docs/contribute/feedback.md

 ## GitHub issue

-Issues on existing or absent docs can be filed in [GitHub Issues](https://github.com/ROCm/ROCm/issues).
+Issues on existing or absent documentation can be filed in [GitHub Issues](https://github.com/ROCm/ROCm/issues).

 ## Email